-Gloria Galindo P.).
-Box 98 Fort Hancock, TX 79839 Igalindo@fhisd.net (915) 769-3811
+Gloria Galindo PO Box 98 Ft.
+Hancock TX.
+79839

+lgalindo@fhisd.net

 Reports can be made at any time and by any person, including during non-business hours, by mail, phone, or email.
 During district business hours, reports may also be made in person.
-Upon the district receiving notice or an allegation of sex-based harassment, the Title IX Coordinator will promptly respond in accordance with the process described at FFH(LOCAL).
+Upon the district receiving notice or an allegation of sex-based harassment, the Title IX Coordinator will promptly respond in accordance with the process described in the FFH series of policies.